wilson-inacio/Visualize-Data-with-Python---Mental-Health-in-Gaming/README.md

 2. **Cleaning the Data**
 3. **Creating Visualizations**
 ##### 1. Demographic data:
-1. Gender disparity in gaming
+1. Gender disparity in Gaming
-2. Education in gaming
+2. Education in Gaming
-3. Occupation in gaming
+3. Occupation in Gaming
-4. Age in gaming
+4. Age in Gaming

-##### 2. Basis data:
+##### 2. Basic data:
 1. Platform used
 2. Playstyle (Online vs. Offline)
 3. Players with earnings